max21dev/groups/README.md

 ## Introduction

-**"Groups"** is a free and open-source chat application built on the Nostr protocol, utilizing the NIP-29 standard to support relay-based groups with specific moderation capabilities.
+**"Groups"** is a free and open-source chat application built on the Nostr protocol, utilizing the NIP-29 to support relay-based groups with specific moderation capabilities.
 This client enables users to participate in groups managed by relays, where access and participation are governed by rules enforced by the relay.

 ## Features